Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Worthless Patents: Untold time was spent on 16-bit Z-Buffers to cater to stingy manufacturers that wanted minimum viable product. *Hey, we noticed RAM is going to be very inexpensive soon, so what is the least amount of onboard RAM required?!* Is it really genius to think if you have 80-bit, 64-bit, or 32-bit floating point, that it is *possible* to have a 16-bit floating point number?
 But really, is that a good use of resources?
 By the time the Patent Lawyer's check clears, technology would have just moved on.
 The value of a company's patent portfolio is more about jumping out from the shadows and saying GOTCHA and hoping the competitor also made the same shortcut.

  16-bit doesn't cut it: Basically all of these first-generation 3D accelerator chips internally had 8 bits per color channel, but dithered the final colors into either RGB 555 or RGB 565, thinking we wouldn't notice.
 For perspective, having a healthy variety of texture color reduction and compression choices to save memory footprint leads to overall more visual variety and better graphical look.
 But skimping on 3 bits per channel in the final display framebuffer is just being really cheap.
 This isn't the first time, and it won't be the last time that dithering is used to inflate the number of bits.
 Well on average it's 8 bits... if you stand far enough back and squint your eyes.
 And yes a lot of your HDR displays are only 8-bit, twice dithered.

+ Page 1298 of a bloated Black Book I quote as follows: "Try to imagine any American 17-year-old of your acquaintance inventing backface removal.
+Try to imagine any teenager you know even using the phrase 'the cross product equations found in any math book'."
+Well, I was probably 16 at the time I read it, and that stung leaving a permanent scar.